louispotok/louispotok-dot-com/_posts/2015-01-13-uber-gets-insightful.md

 > The data will provide new insights to help manage urban growth, relieve traffic congestion, expand public transportation, and reduce greenhouse gas emissions.

 This is an interesting dataset for an urban planner.
-And Uber did well to anonymize to ZCTA instead of giving individual addresses.[1](#footnote_0_355 "Though some interesting data is lost here.
-For example, is the rider&rsquo;s destination on a busy avenue (to a store/restaurant) or a residential street (personal visit)?"){#identifier_0_355.footnote-link.footnote-identifier-link} NYC made <a href="https://medium.com/@vijayp/of-taxis-and-rainbows-f6bc289679a1" target="_blank">a mess of things</a> in June 2014 when trying to do something similar.
+And Uber did well to anonymize to ZCTA instead of giving individual addresses.[^1] NYC made <a href="https://medium.com/@vijayp/of-taxis-and-rainbows-f6bc289679a1" target="_blank">a mess of things</a> in June 2014 when trying to do something similar.

+[^1]: Though some interesting data is lost here.
+For example, is the rider&rsquo;s destination on a busy avenue (to a store/restaurant) or a residential street (personal visit)?
 But using Uber&#8217;s data to actually make decisions is ludicrous.
 Urban planning, like most policymaking, is about how to best distribute scarce resources.
 It is _political_.
 Look at Uber&#8217;s example uses:

 <div style="width: 576px" class="wp-caption aligncenter">